rikas/zoho_hub/README.md

 end
 ```

+By design the access tokens returned by the OAuth flow expire after a period of time (1 hour by
+default), as a safety mechanism.
+This means that any application that wants to work with a user's
+data needs the user to have recently gone through the OAuth flow, aka be online.

+### Offline access

+When you request offline access the Zoho API returns a refresh token.
+Refresh tokens give your
+application the ability to request data on behalf of the user when the user is not present and in
+front of your application.
+You will only **ask for permission** one.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run